 Contributors: Avraam Apostolou, Manager, Accounting & Tax

-A quiet revolution is taking place across the Mediterranean.
-As 2025 unfolds, discerning high-net-worth individuals from the UK are discovering Cyprus, not as a tax haven in the traditional sense, but as a sophisticated destination that marries fiscal intelligence with an enviable quality of life.
+A quiet revolution is unfolding across the Mediterranean.
+As 2026 takes shape, discerning high-net-worth individuals from the UK are discovering Cyprus, not as a tax haven in the traditional sense, but as a sophisticated destination that marries fiscal intelligence with an enviable quality of life.

 This movement represents something far more nuanced than simple tax avoidance; it’s a strategic repositioning by family offices, entrepreneurs, and investors seeking clarity in an increasingly complex financial landscape.

-The catalyst for this shift lies partly in Westminster’s recent policy changes.
-The UK government’s decision to abolish its non-dom tax regime from April 2025 has sent ripples through the wealth management community, prompting advisors to report an immediate exodus of affluent residents.
+The catalyst for this shift sits squarely in Westminster’s recent policy changes.
+The UK government’s decision to abolish its non-dom tax regime from April 2026 has sent ripples through the wealth management community, with advisors now reporting an immediate exodus of affluent residents looking for smarter ground to stand on.

-While some are exploring traditional alternatives like Greece, many are setting their sights on Cyprus, drawn by its unique combination of Mediterranean charm and European stability.
+Some are exploring traditional alternatives like Greece.
+But many are setting their sights on Cyprus, drawn by its rare blend of Mediterranean warmth and European stability.

 Key Takeaways